Here’s a short list of great beneficial insects with pictures—and with tips on attracting these good bugs to your garden.

 Adult green lacewings feed on pollen and nectar but their larvae, which look like little alligators, suck the juice from many soft-bodies insects, including caterpillars.

-A praying mantis will make short work of any grasshoppers that are troubling you but too many praying mantids will turn to eating other beneficials, butterflies, bees, and even each other!
+A praying mantis will make short work of any grasshoppers that are troubling you; these fierce predators will aso hunt many insect pests that terrorize gardens, including moths, beetles, and flies.
+Note too many praying mantids will turn to eating other beneficials, such as butterflies, bees, and hummingbirds—and even each other! .

 Wolf spiders—though technically not insects—are often overlooked as beneficial, but they are very effective pest controllers.
 Since they are attracted to their prey by movement, they eat many live insects.